 But, crucially, your guitar lessons will show you more than just the mechanics of how to play the instrument.
 Rather, they will provide you with greater knowledge of technique and music in general - making you a much more well-rounded musician.

-Whether you are a budding guitarist or an established musician, taking guitar lessons is an essential part of your learning process and your path to becoming a guitarist.
+Whether you are a budding guitarist or an established musician, taking guitar lessons near me is an essential part of your learning process and your path to becoming a guitarist.

 Still, an amateur might not have the same desires and expectations as a seasoned guitarist.